Galapagos Islands Fishing

 Locally sourced ingredients highlight Galapagos cuisine.
 Fresh fish and tropical dishes with exotic fruits.
 You'll take a packed breakfast and lunch on the boat.
 In the evenings, you'll enjoy delicious appetizers and dinners at the hotel.

-Alcohol: The package includes beer and liquor, which is provided on the boats.
+Alcohol: The package includes beer and liquor, which are provided on the boats.
 A nightly poolside pre-dinner cocktail hour with beer, wine, and liquor is also included at Iguana Crossing.
 Any alcohol beyond that is charged per drink on a nightly tab.
 Liquor can be pricey in the Galapagos, so we recommend purchasing your liquor duty-free before clearing customs in Guayaquil.
 You are allowed to purchase up to three liters of your choice of duty-free liquor.

 Oceanview Bedrooms